Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 14. Riverfront & Marine Drive, Gomti Nagar

-Now enough of Old Lucknow; let’s roll to the new.
-Riverfront and Marine Drive fall in New Lucknow.
+Now that we have enough of Old Lucknow let’s move on to the new.
+Riverfront and Marine Drive are in New Lucknow.

-Riverfront – well as the word itself suggest, is a beautiful park built on the banks of the Gomti river stretched over for about 2 km.
+Riverfront — as the word suggests — is a beautiful park built on the banks of the Gomti River, stretching for about 2 km.

-However, the park becomes even more beautiful in the evening due to colorful lighting.
-It is perfectly suitable for spending an ample amount of quality time with your family and friends.
+However, the colorful lighting makes the park even more beautiful in the evening.
+It is perfectly suitable for spending ample quality time with your family and friends.

 Also, it’s perfectly suitable for photoshoots.